José da Costa Sacco

 José da Costa Sacco (1930 – 11 February 2023) was a Brazilian botanist.

-Sacco was a professor at the Universidade Federal de Pelotas and is still living in Pelotas in Brazil.
+Sacco was a professor at the Federal University of Pelotas.
 He specialised in the genus Passiflora and has named and published many species including Passiflora edmundoi.
 The Brazilian botanist Armando Carlos Cervi has named Passiflora saccoi after him.
 Sacco died on 11 February 2023, at the age of 93.